madcodemonkey/CsvConverter/docs/Reading/Examples/Simple1.md

 # Reading CSV files:  Simple Example 1

-In this simple example, the CSV file has a header row and the column names match the class properties perfectly.
+In this simple example, the CSV file has a header row and the column names match the class property names perfectly.

 ## Simple Example
 Given this CSV file named c:\temp\Employee.csv